 Like most parents, I can only look on with admiration and pride as I watch my children making their way into the world of work and remember with amusement my own foray into London and that important first job.
 During my last year at school, I lived in Salisbury with my grandmother.
-She had to be admired as a single parent working for the Post Office and bringing up her only child, my mother.
-But as kind and nurturing as she was, it was quite clear in an unsaid way that she expected me to be self supporting as soon as I left school.
+As a single parent, she had brought up her only child, my mother by working full time for the Post Office.
+So as kind and nurturing as she was, it was quite clear, in an unsaid way, that as soon as I left school she expected me to be self supporting.

 My first ‘application’ was for a trainee position to be a purser on a P&O cruise liner.
 It was rejected out of hand.
 In 1968, the only positions the company offered women were those of chambermaids, and I had already worked out that I hated housework.
 The second application was for an ‘A’ level entry trainee to the Standard Bank.

 Banking would never have been my first choice as I’d only scraped through my Maths O level, and neither had I achieved A levels.
 But the thought of a posting in a foreign country was motivation enough to apply.
-I was duly invited to interview in the City and travelled up by train in a scratchy, light beige tweed suit bought especially for the occasion.
+I was duly invited to the Bank’s headquarters in the City.
+I remember the journey up by train, feeling hot and itchy in the hairy beige tweed suit my mother had bought especially for the occasion.
 I don’t remember the interview, but the notes said it was obvious that I was a ‘nicely brought up girl’ and therefore could be considered a suitable applicant for the position of the bank’s first female management trainee.

 Next, I had to focus on what to do for the next two months until the bank traineeship started in September.
 The Lady again came up trumps and soon I was volunteering in a Dr. Barnardo’s Home, deep in the Sussex countryside.
 This wasn’t from any altruistic tendency on my part, just a way of being kept through the summer until work proper started.
 It also had the added advantage of five pounds a month for expenses – all of which I managed to save.
 This experience didn’t increase my liking of small children and my end of term report stated that my apparent lack of attention to detail when mopping the bathroom floors would inhibit me from succeeding greatly in life.
 Condemned at just seventeen!